 If you are into the fitness world, an exercises junkie, or broadly speaking a fitness aficionado you’ve probably heard about “Insanity: The Asylum” workout program.

-Knowing that it comes from Beachbody – the company behind already proven names such is the Insanity workout, The P90X workout, Hip-Hop abs, ten minute trainer, Cize workout, Insanity Max 30, etc.- it is somewhat of a reassurance as towards what to expect.
+Knowing that it comes from Beachbody – the company behind already proven names such is the Insanity workout, the P90X workout, Hip-Hop abs, the Piyo workout, Cize workout, Insanity Max 30, etc.- it is somewhat of a reassurance as towards what to expect.

 And the expectations, at least from my point of view, were massive.